 Split Complementary

-A split complementary color scheme is a variation of direct harmony, but instead of selecting the color directly opposite of your key color, you select the colors adjacent to the complement.
-For example, green would be paired with magenta and burnt orange, while red would be paired with turquoise and lime green.
-This form of color harmony can be as interesting as direct harmony, but because it is slightly less bold, it is less likely to be jarring or overbearing.
+A split complementary color scheme is a variation of direct harmony.
+Still, instead of selecting the color directly opposite your primary color, you choose the colors adjacent to the complement.
+For example, green would pair with magenta and burnt orange, while red would pair with turquoise and lime green.
+This color harmony can be as enjoyable as direct harmony but is less likely to be jarring or overbearing because it is slightly less bold.

 Analogous Harmony

-Analogous harmony works by combining your key color with colors that sit adjacent to it on the color wheel.
-Because these colors are closely related, this color scheme is also known as related colors.
+Analogous harmony combines your key color with adjacent colors on the color wheel.
+Because these colors are closely related, this color scheme is also known as related.
 In contrast to direct harmony, analogous color harmony produces a calming and comfortable look, and most viewers find it pleasing to the eye.
 Part of the reason we like analogous harmony may be that we are used to seeing it in natural environments, which we associate with serenity.

 INFO Get More Information